-Dr Sosu is a Senior Lecturer in the School of Education.
+Dr Sosu is a Senior Lecturer, and currently Research Director in the School of Education.
 He has a strong interest in quantitative methods and in addressing educational issues from a psychological perspective.
 His current research is predominantly focused on exploring how socioeconomic disadvantage influences educational and psychological trajectories from childhood.

 Dr Sosu received his PhD from the University of Strathclyde in 2008, and studied for an MSc degree at Lund University, Sweden.
 His first degree is a BEd (Hons) Psychology (1st class honours) from the University of Cape Coast, Ghana, followed by a one and half year experience as trainee clinical psychologist.
 In addition he obtained a postgraduate diploma in psychology (distinction) from the Open University in 2011.

 Between 2008 and 2013, he worked for the University of Aberdeen, first as a research fellow on the Scottish Teachers for a New Era (STNE) project and subsequently as a lecturer in Education.
 During this period, Dr Sosu examined the impact of initial teacher education experiences on students’ cognitive dispositions and the extent to which these dispositions influence their classroom competence.